stephenh/tessell/docs/viewgeneration.md

     }
 {: class=brush:java}

+This is pretty standard usage of UiBinder and nothing too complex.

-This isn't too complex of a view.
-But we went from **8** lines of UiBinder code to **86** lines of boilerplate cruft to tailor our view for MVP.
+But suddenly we went from **8** lines of UiBinder code to **86** lines of derivative Java code to tailor our view for MVP.

 `HasXxx` vs. `IsXxx`
 ====================

 One source of cruft are GWT's `HasXxx` interfaces.
-It is tedious to add a brand new `Display` interface method plus implementation for each `HasXxx` interface (`HasValue`, `HasAllKeyHandlers`, etc.) on a widget you want to access in your presenter.
+It is tedious to add a brand new `Display` interface method plus `ClientView` implementation method for each `HasXxx` interface (`HasValue`, `HasAllKeyHandlers`, `HasStyle`, etc.) the presenter requires when they all come from the same widget.

 The `HasXxx` interfaces are just a band-aid around the GWT widgets not having their own mockable interfaces--a better solution is to just add widget-specific interfaces and be done with it.